 An audio story translated into physical space.

-Radiolab is a remarkable podcast that strives to make science accessible to a broad audience.
-They release an episode each week that centers on a theme, such as time, space, or thought.
+The Radiolab podcast strives to make science accessible to a broad audience.
+Each weekly episode centers on a theme, such as time, space, or thought.
 For my two-week final project in my Rhino class, I translated their Dinopocalypse episode into a museum exhibit.
 In this episode, the hosts walk the audience through an alternate version of the familiar asteroid impact story.
-In this theory, the dinosaurs are baked to death by falling debris instead of slowly freezing from dust blocking the sun.
+According to this theory, the dinosaurs were baked to death by falling debris instead of slowly freezing from dust blocking the sun.

 Visitors enter the space and learn about the era of the dinosaurs and what we know about the asteroid that contributed to their extinction.